aharshman/PingPong-Scorekeeper/README.md

 # 🏓 Ping Pong Scorekeeper

-A Python-based ping pong scoreboard and match tracker with a clean UI, fault tracking, and automatic Excel logging.
+A Python app for tracking ping pong games with a clean scoreboard interface and automatic match history stored in Excel.

+---

 ## 🚀 Features